 A federal identification number is obtained by filing Form SS-4 with the Internal Revenue Service.
-A state tax identification number is obtained by filing Form ABR with the Minnesota Department of Revenue or by calling that Department at (651) 282-5225.
+To register for a Minnesota tax ID number and withhold Minnesota income tax, go to the Minnesota Department of Revenue website at www.taxes.state.mn.us and click on "register for a Minnesota tax ID number" on the e-Services menu.
+If you do not have Internet access, call the Registration Services office at 651-282-5225.
 Further information on the procedure for obtaining these numbers is provided in the section of this Guide on Business Taxes or may be obtained from the Internal Revenue Service or Minnesota Department of Revenue at the address and telephone numbers provided in the Resource Directory section of this Guide.

-Following receipt and processing of the applications for tax identification numbers, the Internal Revenue Service and the Minnesota Department of Revenue provide the employer with respective identification numbers, income tax withholding instructions, withholding tax tables, and enough forms for immediate use.
+Following receipt and processing of the applications for tax identification numbers, the Internal Revenue Service and the Minnesota Department of Revenue provides the employer with respective identification numbers, income tax withholding instructions, withholding tax tables, and enough forms for immediate use.
 Employers must file Minnesota taxes electronically via the Internet, or touchtone telephone and thus will not receive a booklet of customized forms; for filing returns.
-If the employer chooses to pay by check, the Department will mail a customized payment coupon book (MW-5 forms).
+If the employer chooses to pay by check, contact the Department of Revenue so they can mail customized vouchers.
 For all employers, the Internal Revenue Service will provide a coupon book containing deposit forms and quarterly returns.
 The federal forms will be preprinted with the company's name, address, and tax identification number, and should be used for making required deposits.
 Employers should withhold and remit federal and state taxes as soon as they begin paying wages, even if they have not yet received their identification number or forms.